namanhd/hailstone/README.md

 ## Synthesis
 hailstone's audio synthesis revolves around `Stream`s, often called "sources" in the code.
-A `Stream` is just an infinite lists of values whose values are calculated lazily on-demand, but these values can be *functions*, which is where it gets interesting.
-One can compose streams together such that parameters of a stream of functions can themselves come from streams; this way, modulation interactions between streams are obtained almost for free (in practice this is achieved simply with `ZipList`-like `Functor` and `Applicative` instances for streams; see `Data.Stream`)
+A `Stream` is just an infinite lists of values whose values are calculated lazily on-demand.
+One can compose streams together and use them as streams of arguments for functions (e.g. oscillators); this way, modulation interactions between oscillators are obtained almost for free.

-For instance, one can define a sine source as follows:
+For instance, one can define a sine source as follows.
 ```haskell
 sineFn :: Double -> Freq -> Vol -> TimeVal -> Double
 sineFn phase freq vol t = vol * sin (2 * pi * freq * t)